Skip to Main Content

 Applicants must have the following:

-• Current unencumbered Registered Nurse (RN) license: All applicants must be Registered Nurses with a minimum of one-year of perioperative experience when the program starts.
+• Current unencumbered Registered Nurse (RN) license: All applicants must be Registered Nurses with a minimum of 2 years of perioperative experience (preferably scrub and circulating experience) when the program starts.

 • A minimum GPA of 3.0 on all coursework at the undergraduate level is required.